mdurc/my-lang/README.md

-# My Language and its Compiler
+My language is a statically-typed, compiled language.
+It is designed with small similarties in syntax to C, rust, mojo.
+Written in C++ and targets the x86-64 architecture on macOs.

+My second take at a revised compiler from the one that I wrote a while ago over christmas break.
+I wanted to come back and try to make something better.
+The main goals that I went into this with were:
+- Revise the syntax and make it actually readable and somewhat intuitive
+- Create a context free grammar for the language
+- Compile to `x86_64` instead of mips
+- Make a basic but useful LSP and treesitter
+- Eventually bootstrap the compiler

+Note that this surely has lots of hidden bugs, but in the general use of all features it seems effective and much more sophisticated and useful compared to my last compiler attempt which had extremely limited and poorly designed features.

-This is a technical overview of the compiler and the language it compiles.
+This is a technical overview of the compiler and the language it compiles:
 - [Grammar](info/grammar.txt)
 - [Syntax](info/syntax.md)

-## 1. Overview

-My language is a statically-typed, ahead-of-time compiled programming language.
-It is designed with small similarties in syntax to C, rust, mojo.
-Written in C++ and targets the x86-64 architecture on macOs.

-Primary goals:
-- **Strong type safety**: Type safety is a big priority, particularly with regards to mutability as well.
-- **Low-level**: direct memory manipulation and unsafe pointers are important, and inline assembly seemed really interesting.

-## 2. Design
+## 1. Design

 Follows a standard flow of passes until producing the assembly:
 1. **Preprocessing**: Handles `#include` and `#define` directives.